 Tax Debt Discharge

-There is a 10-year statute of limitations on IRS tax debt collection, so taxpayers with serious financial issues may find that their best option is to let that statute run out.
-One common method used to avoid collection activity during this time is get your tax debt into currently-not-collectible (CNC) status by demonstrating that you cannot pay both reasonable living expenses and your tax debt at the same time.
+There is a 10-year statute of limitations on IRS tax debt collection.
+Taxpayers with serious financial issues may find that their best option is to let that statute run out.
+One common method used to avoid collection activity during this time is get your tax debt into currently-not-collectible (CNC) status.
+This is done by demonstrating that you cannot pay both reasonable living expenses and your tax debt simultaneously.

 To grant CNC status, the IRS requires extensive financial information and supporting documentation.
 They may refuse to grant CNC status if they believe the taxpayer has assets that could be sold to pay the debt.

-Any attempt to “run out the statute” should be done alongside a licensed tax relief professional, due to the many nuances of a particular tax case that need to be considered.
+Any attempt to “run out the statute” should be done alongside a licensed tax relief professional.
+This due to the many nuances of a particular tax case that need to be considered.

 Step 3: Stay in touch

 Whatever your situation, never ignore a tax debt.
-If you do not communicate with the IRS, they can issue a Notice of Levy, which permits the legal seizure of your property.
+If you do not communicate with the IRS, they can issue a Notice of Levy.
+This permits the legal seizure of your property.
 They may garnish your wages or seize bank accounts, real estate, or other property to satisfy the debt.
-The IRS can be difficult to deal with, but they are willing to coordinate payment plans under certain circumstances.
+Learning how to deal with an IRS bill can be difficult, but they are willing to coordinate payment plans under certain circumstances.
 The consequences of ignoring them, however, can be difficult to overcome.

-Not only are we licensed Tax Relief Specialists, we are also former Senior IRS Agents who now serve the best interests of taxpayers like you – all we do is handle IRS Tax Relief matters, all day, every day.
-Speak to us for FREE at (949) 260-4770.
+Not only are we licensed Tax Relief Specialists we are also former Senior IRS Agents who now serve the best interests of taxpayers like you.
+All we do is handle IRS Tax Relief matters, all day every day.